tiberdarkz/Networking-Inventory-System/README.md

      * ChestUI (Canvas)
          * Inventory Parent (Grid Layout Group)

-- Setup the values of the ChestController
+- Setup the values of the ChestController.
 - Load your scene with one player, and add a second player, and chests will sync over the network!

 # How do i add a custom inventory?